-The company has introduced changes with the aim of making MTU more attractive to private clients, including a five-for-one share split in 2018, the enhanced dividend policy, reducing costs and an increased focus on marketing.
-More retail investors have joined the share register.
+The company has worked hard to make MTU more attractive to private clients, including a five-for-one share split in 2018, the enhanced dividend policy, reducing costs and an increased focus on marketing.
+These initiatives continue to bear fruit as more and more retail investors join the share register.
 The board and the manager hope that, over time, this will reduce discount volatility in the shares.